dvpsramya/sample-api/README.md

 This repository uses GitHub Actions for CI/CD to run unit tests, build Docker images, and publish to GitHub Container Registry.

+## Instruction on how to trigger and run the workflow

+The workflow triggers automatically on any push or pull request to the main branch and feature/qa-02 branch.
+You can also manually trigger it by creating a new commit or opening a pull request.

 ## How to Pull and Run the Image

 ```bash